 The definition of surplus lines insurance (ORS 731.144) does not mean reinsurance, wet marine and transportation insurance, reinsurance, life, health, annuities cannot be written as surplus lines.
 Oregon law also exempts insurers writing wet marine and transportation insurance from the requirement to have a certificate of authority.
-The following risks are exempt from surplus lines tax: 1) Federal government entities; 2) Federal chartered credit unions; and 3) Insurance policies purchased by Native American tribes or tribal member covering exposures located on Indian reservation.
+The following risks are exempt from surplus lines tax: 1) Federal government entities; 2) Federal and state chartered credit unions; and 3) Insurance policies purchased by Native American tribes or tribal member covering exposures located on Indian reservation.

 Other Comments or Requirements: